bic98/bic98.github.io/reinforce.md

 ### Non-stationary Problem

-The bandit problem we've covered so far belongs to the category of stationary problems.
-A stationary problem is one where the probability distribution of rewards does not change.
+The bandit problem we've covered so far belongs to the category of **stationary problems**.
+A stationary problem is one where the probability distribution of rewards **does not change**.
 In the code above, you can see that the probabilities are fixed in the variable called rates.

 However, in reality, the probability distribution of rewards often changes.
-This is called a non-stationary problem.
+This is called a **non-stationary problem**.
 How should we handle this?